-Irvin Hicks was born March 16, 1938, in Baltimore, Maryland.
+Irvin Hicks was born in Baltimore, Maryland, on March 16, 1938.
 In 1961 he took a job as a clerk typist at the Department of the Army in Washington, D.C.
-He left this position in 1962 to join the Department of State where he would serve as a career Foreign Service Officer (FSO).
-After training for the position of communications clerk he was assigned to the U.S. Embassy in Libreville, Gabon.
-While in Libreville he also held the position of accounts assistant until 1964.
-Later the same year he returned to the United States for training in the State Departments’ Foreign Service Institute, which included language training in French.
+He left this position in 1962 to join the Department of State, where he would serve as a career Foreign Service Officer (FSO).
+After training for the position of communications clerk, he was assigned to the U.S. Embassy in Libreville, Gabon.
+While in Libreville, he also held the post of accounts assistant until 1964.
+Later the same year, he returned to the United States for training in the State Departments’ Foreign Service Institute, which included language training in French.

 After Foreign Service training Hicks was assigned to the U.S. Embassy in Bamako, Mali.
 He served in various capacities, including accounts assistant, budget and fiscal specialist, post-management assistant, and administrative support officer.
 In 1968 he took leave from the Department and served until 1969 as budget director for the Community Development Agency in New York.